dekuNukem/joyAnalog/TwitchPlaysNintendoSwitch/README.md

 To use it:

-* Connect the two correctly configured NintenDAC mini board to the PC
+* Connect the two correctly configured NintenDAC mini board to the computer.

 * Open up `launch.py` and configure the username, oauth, chat channel and serial port name.